 I got the avocado toast, and it was just how I make it at home, pickled onion and all!

 From the moment you walk into Toca Madera you will immediately realize this place is magical.
 Seriously, hats off the interior designer!
-I was so in awe with the environment they could’ve served me cardboard on a plate and I wouldn’t have noticed.
+It’s obvious why this is included as one of the best restaurants in Scottsdale!
+I was so in awe of the environment they could’ve served me cardboard on a plate and I wouldn’t have noticed.

 But seriously, don’t worry, Toca Madera serves up traditional Mexican food with a modern twist that tastes nothing like cardboard.
 That paired with their heavenly cocktails was such a treat.
 Many of their cocktails include a little show, making it something your eyes, nose, and mouth get to enjoy.